geekboxzone/mmallow_docs_source.android.com/src/source/downloading.md

     $ repo sync

 The Android source files will be located in your working directory under their project names.
 The initial sync operation will take several minutes to complete.
-For more about `repo sync` and other Repo commands, see [Using Repo and Git](git-repo.html).
+For more about `repo sync` and other Repo commands, see [Version Control](version-control.html).

 ## Verifying Git Tags ##